Conference Program

 12 November, 5.15pm to 7.30pm.

-President’s Welcome Reception in exhibition area, Rosehill Gardens
+President’s Welcome Reception in exhibition area, Rosehill Gardens.
+Sponsored by Landcom.

 The President’s Welcome Reception is included in your registration.
 Tickets for partners and extra guests of members can be purchased at time of registration.